dsc-candidate-michael/logconv/README.md

 ### Deploy

 1. `make create-cluster` will start minikube, enable the necessary addons, and use the docker daemon from your host so we can leverage the docker images we build locally.
+2. Run `eval $(minikube docker-env)` in order to use the docker daemon from your host so we can leverage the dodcker images we build locally.
-2. `make configure` will create a ConfigMap to be used by the nginx-logconv pods.
+3. `make configure` will create a ConfigMap to be used by the nginx-logconv pods.
-2. `make image` will create the necessary images for our nginx-logconv pods.
+4. `make image` will create the necessary images for our nginx-logconv pods.
-3. `make deploy` will create the Ingress, Deployment, and LoadBalancer Service.
+5. `make deploy` will create the Ingress, Deployment, and LoadBalancer Service.

 You can now access the Nginx service by grabbing the IP address `minikube ip`.
 Throw this IP into curl, wget, or your favorite browser.